-Ardern to hitch ride to New York with Canadian PM Trudeau
+Whirlwind diplomacy: Ardern hitches ride to New York with Canadian PM Trudeau

 The centrepiece of her programme is a Christchurch Call summit, which she will jointly host with French President Emmanuel Macron.

-The summit will check progress made to get governments and tech companies to cooperate over efforts to root out online extremism.
+The summit will check progress made to get governments and tech companies to co-operate over efforts to root out online extremism.

 Speaking to TVNZ's Breakfast from London, Ardern said the call was "making really good progress".